love1024/blog-editor/README.md

 # WYSIWYG Editor

 Editor provides a set of tools for building rich text editors, using a user interface inspired by what-you-see-is-what-you-get, but trying to avoid the pitfalls of that style of editing.
 It supports JSON for saving and viewing blogs.
+Built using Angular.

 ## Support Text Formatting